Home » 9 easy day trips from Venice by train you can’t miss

 Often overshadowed by its bigger sister Milan, Brescia is a beautiful town in Lombardy that you can easily visit on a day trip from Venice.

-Brescia and its province are home to 5 UNESCO World Heritage Sites, which speak volumes about the town’s incredible heritage.
+Brescia and its province are home to 5 UNESCO World Heritage Sites, a testament to the town’s rich cultural heritage.

-More surprises await you at the stunning Santa Giulia museum complex, with an outstanding array of attractions that cover more than 2,000 years of history.
-One of them is the famous Cross of Desiderius decorated with 211 gemstones.
+More surprises await you at the stunning Santa Giulia museum complex, featuring a remarkable array of attractions spanning over 2,000 years of history.
+A highlight is the famous Cross of Desiderius decorated with 211 gemstones.

-Brescia also boasts elegant historic squares, a splendid opera house, a large medieval castle, and two fabulous cathedrals, all of which make it one of the best day trips from Venice.
+Brescia also boasts elegant historic squares with lots of lovely cafés, a splendid opera house, a large medieval castle, and two fabulous cathedrals, all of which make it an ideal day trip destination from Venice.

 How to get from Venice to Brescia by train: the journey time is about 1 hour and 50 minutes with Trenitalia (Frecciarossa trains) and Italo.

-Tip: if you visit in June, you might see the Mille Miglia, the world’s most famous vintage car race.
-Crews come from all over the world and the itinerary covers seven Italian regions, from Brescia to Rome and back.
+Val’s tip: if you visit in June, you might see the Mille Miglia, the world’s most famous vintage car race.
+Crews come from all over the globe and the itinerary covers seven Italian regions, from Brescia to Rome and back.

 Read more: A day trip to Brescia

-Your day trips from Venice could also take you to the Emilia Romagna region and more precisely to the charming town of Ferrara.
+Your day trips from Venice could also take you to the Emilia Romagna region, more precisely to the charming town of Ferrara.

-The history of this town is largely linked to the powerful Este family, who ruled it between the 14th and the 15th centuries.
-They turned Ferrara into a thriving cultural centre that attracted artists like Piero Della Francesco, Leon Battista Alberti, and Andrea Mantegna, so sightseeing today could not be more interesting.
+The history of this town is closely tied to the powerful Este family, who ruled it between the 13th and 15th centuries.
+They transformed Ferrara into a thriving cultural center that attracted artists such as Piero Della Francesco, Jacopo Bellini, and Andrea Mantegna, making sightseeing here particularly fascinating.

-Things to see in Ferrara include Castello Estense (one of the few castles in Europe still surrounded by a moat full of water), the superb Palazzo Diamanti, and the San Giorgio Cathedral with its stunning marbled facade.
+Notable attractions in Ferrara include Castello Estense (one of the few castles in Europe still surrounded by a water-filled moat), the superb Palazzo Diamanti, and the San Giorgio Cathedral with its stunning marbled facade.

-For a hidden gem, pay a visit to the Monastery of Sant’Antonio in Polesine and ask the nuns who live there to see the chapel.
-You’ll find some wonderful frescoes of Giotto’s school.
+For a hidden gem, pay a visit to the Monastery of Sant’Antonio in Polesine and ask the residing nuns to see the chapel, where you can find some wonderful frescoes from Giotto’s school.

 How to get from Venice to Ferrara by train: Italo makes it easy to get to Ferrara in 1 hour.
 Alternatively, you could also take the Frecciarossa (1h) or Regionale Veloce (1h30min) trains from Trenitalia.